 c) Separation of Languages for Content-Area Instruction

-The model is unique in that: 1) it provides instruction of subject areas in only one of the two languages, 2) it calls for conceptual refinement activities that supports the L2 learner in respective subject area, 3) it promotes the development of content-area biliteracy by end of 5th grade, 4) it uses the concept of bilingual pairs for all classroom learning activities, 5) it requires the use of bilingual learning centers PK-1st grade, and bilingual resource centers beginning 2nd grade, and 6) it requires the use of the language of the day for all non-instructional school language used throughout the day by all students, parents and school staff.
+The model is unique in that: 1) it provides instruction of subject areas in only one of the two languages with ongoing "vocabulary enrichment" in the opposite language of instruction, 2) it calls for conceptual refinement activities that supports the learning of content in the L2 in respective subject area and promotes academic rigor PK-5th grade, 3) it promotes the development of content-area biliteracy by the end of 5th grade, 4) it uses the concept of bilingual pairs for increased student engagement in all classroom learning activities, 5) it uses bilingual learning centers PK-2nd grade, and bilingual research centers beginning 3rd grade, and 6) it requires the use of the language of the day for all non-instructional school language used throughout the day by all students, parents and school staff, and for focused vocabulary development activities (LOD Activities).

 Subjects Learned in One Language